jimratliff/GenoMac-user/resources/docs_to_display_to_user/1password_how_to_basically_configure.md

   - ❑ Change from ✅ → ❌
 ### Security
 #### Unlock
+*NOTE: The following applies only to accounts that will use Touch ID to authenticate in macOS*
 - “Unlock using Touch ID”
   - ❑ Change from ❌ → ✅
 - “Require password after”